-Pre-receipt notification is among the newer and exciting logistics services in use by supply chain companies (like BR Williams).
+Pre-receipt notification is among the newer and exciting logistics services that supply chain companies (like BR Williams) use.
 This service speeds up the inbound process by reducing the amount of information entered manually.
 The pre-receipt process allows for automation, real-time receiving, and put-away functions, reduces receiving errors, and minimizes cost.

 Your receiving process should start after pre-receipts have been loaded into the WMS system.

 However, the product is more than received with a highly functional WMS system (like the one BR Williams utilizes).
-The system can make receipt/load appointments in advance, or reserve docks, doors, and staging areas.
+The system can make receipt/load appointments in advance or reserve docks, doors, and staging areas within minutes.

 This preliminary inbound planning helps supply chain management companies become more efficient when completing each logistics service.
 All receipt information should be already entered with minimal human error.
 Due to this, when a receipt/load arrives, the warehouse coordinator knows exactly which dock door to direct the truck to and can easily assign an unload staging area.

 The “receipt” is handed to coordinators, already “bar-coded” with specific instructions for an associate who can begin the receiving activities and real-time reporting.